-Poetry is another sobering philosophical work by Lee Chang-dong.
-Man or woman, young or old, handicapped or perfectly abled, the great filmmaker's characters are all victims—some more willing than others—of a society in which male violence thrives.
-But while Poetry, like Secret Sunshine and Oasis before it, is another contemplation of an innocent's sense of grief and guilt in the wake of tragedy, it is also a more explicitly metaphysical treatise.
+Lee Chang-dong’s Poetry is another sobering philosophical work by the South Korean auteur.
+Man or woman, young or old, handicapped or perfectly abled, the great filmmaker’s characters are all victims—some more willing than others—of a society in which male violence thrives.
+But while Poetry, like Secret Sunshine and Oasis before it, is another contemplation of an innocent’s sense of grief and guilt in the wake of tragedy, it is also a more explicitly metaphysical treatise.

 The title might suggest that Lee’s vision is a florid one, but the only pretense of artifice in the film are the flowery garbs the sixtysomething Mija (Yun Jung-hee) dons whenever she leaves the small home she shares with her deadbeat teenaged grandson, Wook (Lee David).
 She’s been forgetting things lately, simple words like “wallet” and “bleach” (such is the impact of capitalism that she luckily remembers “Clorox”), and tells a doctor she often feels electricity shooting through her body.
 Even before the chatterbox is unsurprisingly diagnosed with Alzheimer’s, her seemingly arbitrary interest in poetry has already registered as a kind of existential panic: Here is a woman who yearns to speak a new language, unconsciously aware that she’s forgetting to speak the one that she already knows.